 - Relative humidity (for ease of breathing and comfortability)

 - Breathing resistance to airflow

 Filter diameters, filter thicknesses, and porosity used in all NIOSH-certified N95 respirators are designed to achieve high levels of collection efficiency to ensure safety for the wearer.
 It is important to remember that the overall performance of any filtering facepiece respirator depends on good filter capacity and fitting comfort.
 That’s because a facepiece that fits well in the face but possesses poor filtration capability will not be able to provide sufficient protection from dangerous airborne particles.
-Choosing the right N95 respirator should be based on the level of particle exposure present in your workplace setting.
+Choosing the right NIOSH N95 mask should be based on the level of particle exposure present in your workplace setting.

 Find the NIOSH N95 Mask You Need at CanGard Today

 Shop our selection of medical-grade face coverings and buy NIOSH N95 masks in bulk.